RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab01.md

 OpenShift provides a web console that allows you to perform various tasks via a web browser.
 Additionally, you can utilize a command line tool to perform tasks.
 Let's get started by logging into both of these and checking the status of the platform.

 ## Let's Login to the Web Console
 Use your browser to navigate to the URI provided by your instructor and login with the user/password provided.

+For example:

 ```bash
 {{< urishortfqdn "https://" "master" ":8443" >}}